Article Shortcut

 How do you make your investment decisions?

-Investors’ pre-investing journey, the obstacles, and how mobile takes its part
+Journey, obstacles, and how mobile takes its part

-My users collectively experienced these 4 steps: know about the crypto, collect information about the crypto, validate the credibility of the crypto, and finally make their investment decisions accordingly.
+Investors collectively experienced these 4 steps: know about the crypto, collect information about the crypto, validate the credibility of the crypto, and finally make their investment decisions accordingly.

 Vincent Chen